faizilham/msc-thesis/main/ch4_simple_model.typ

 === Safely-reachable values

 The reachable values of a variable or an expression are any values that might be referenced by the variable or an expression.
 This is quite similar to the reaching definition concept in many classical data-flow analyses.
 If we mark those reachable values as utilized, for example when there is a utilization call `utilize(x)` to a variable $x$, we cannot be sure if it is correct.
-This is because during runtime, $x$ can only refer to one of the reachable values, and if the other non-referred reachable values also exist, those values are not actually utilized by `utilize(x)`.
-However, if we can guarantee that only one of them can exist at the same time (and thus it is the value referenced by $x$), we can safely mark them as utilized.
+This is because during runtime, $x$ may only refer to one of the reachable values, and if the other non-referred reachable values also exist, those values are not actually utilized by `utilize(x)`.
+However, if the analysis infers that only one of them may exist at the same time (and thus it is the value referenced by $x$), it can safely mark them as utilized.
 We called this the _safely-reachable_ values.

 The set of safely reachable values is a subset of a variable's or an expression's reachable values, in which at most one of the values exists at the same time.
 In other words, each value in the safely-reachable set _exists exclusively_ from each other, that is either it is the referred value at runtime or it is never created in the first place.
 Consider the following code example.